 11. Let the students become the teachers

 Take a break and let the students lead the class for a change.
 If you’re reviewing material for finals or an end-of-year test, have each student (or a group) lead the review session on a particular topic.
 You can also have your students create their own lesson on a topic they’re passionate about.
-And we love this idea of having kids in one grade make and present lessons on what students in the grade below them can expect to learn the following year.
+Or have kids in one grade make and present lessons on what students in the grade below them can expect to learn the following year.
 There are a lot of options here, and all of them give you time to take a breather!

 12. Talk behind each other’s backs (really!)